 If you’re like most entrepreneurs, your small business is like a member of your family.
 You love it, you work hard for it, and you want to protect it.
-Unfortunately, hackers love the idea of entrepreneurship too, and they would love nothing more than to hold your small business hostage.
+Unfortunately, hackers love the idea of entrepreneurship too.
+They would love nothing more than to hold your small business hostage with ransomware.

 In today’s blog, we are going to answer small business owners’ most commonly asked questions about ransomware.

-- What is ransomware?
-It’s a malware that encrypts your company files.
+It’s malware that encrypts your company files.
 In order to get access to your information again, hackers ask for a fee in return for a key code that unlocks the stolen information.

-- Phishing – A file is sent to your email or found on the web acting like a file you can trust.
+- Phishing: You receive a file on your email or find it on the web acting like a file you can trust.

 - Usually, the end-user gets a pop-up message when they try to open an encrypted file on their screen, which states that the mathematical key won’t be released until they send untraceable bitcoin.

-- Doxware – A ransomware software that holds sensitive data hostage.
+- Doxware: Ransomware software that holds sensitive data hostage.
 The bad actors threaten to release sensitive data, photos or conversations unless the ransom is paid.

-It is important to understand that paying the ransom does not always result in the safe un-encryption or return of your data.
-The FBI estimates that 50% of the time, the bad actors just take their money and disappear.
-For that and many more reasons, it is always better (and cheaper) to prevent an attack than it is to pick up the pieces afterwards.
+It’s important to understand that paying the ransom doesn’t always result in the safe un-encryption or return of your data.
+In fact, the FBI estimates that 50% of the time, the bad actors just take their money and disappear.
+For that and many more reasons, it’s always better (and cheaper) to prevent an attack than it is to pick up the pieces afterwards.

 If you have been affected by ransomware or, more importantly, if you want to learn how to keep your computer systems safe from ransomware, please schedule a free strategy call with us!
 We look forward to helping you protect your small business.